Healthy Carrot Muffins

 Storage instructions

-To freeze: Place leftover muffins in a ziplock bag and store in the freezer for up to 6 months.
+To freeze: Transfer muffins to a freezer-safe container and freeze for up to three months.

 healthy carrot muffins.